samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 {% include toc %}

-{: .notice--warning}
-This page is under construction.
-Please visit later for more updates.

 ## Info

 A real time streaming protocol ([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/) into a Kafka topic and consumed by a signal processing application.
 This project serves to highlight and demonstrate various important data engineering concepts.
 The data pipeline in detail is as follows: